uptane/uptane-standard/uptane-standard.md

 #### Download latest image {#download_image}

-If the ECU does not have secondary storage, i.e. buffer storage to temporarily store the latest image before installing it, it SHALL download the latest image from the primary.
+If the ECU does not have secondary storage, i.e. buffer storage to temporarily store the latest image before installing it, it SHALL download the latest image from the Primary.
 (If the ECU has secondary storage, it will already have the latest image in its secondary storage as specified in {{send_images_primary}}, and should skip to the next step.)
 The ECU MAY first create a backup of its previous working image and store it elsewhere (e.g., the primary).

-The filename used to identify the latest known image (i.e., the file to request from the primary) SHALL be determined as follows:
+The filename used to identify the latest known image (i.e., the file to request from the Primary) SHALL be determined as follows:

 1. Load the Targets metadata file from the Director repository.
 2. Find the Targets metadata associated with this ECU identifier.
 3. Construct the Image filename using the rule in {{metadata_filename_rules}}, or use the download URL specified in the Director metadata.
 4. If there is no Targets metadata about this image, abort the update cycle and report that there is no such image.
 Additionally, in the case of failure, the ECU SHALL retain its previous Targets metadata instead of using the new Targets metadata.
 Otherwise, download the image (up to the number of bytes specified in the Targets metadata), and verify that its hashes match the Targets metadata.

-When the primary responds to the download request, the ECU SHALL overwrite its current image with the downloaded image from the primary.
+When the Primary responds to the download request, the ECU SHALL overwrite its current image with the downloaded image from the Primary.

 If any part of this step fails, the ECU SHALL jump to the fifth step ({{create_version_report}}).